ATrefzer/Insight/README.md

 # How to build

-* To count lines of code an external tool is used.
-Download cloc-1.92.exe from https://github.com/AlDanial/cloc/releases/ and copy it to the directory Binaries\ExternalTools.
+* To count lines of code an external tool is used: cloc-1.98.exe from https://github.com/AlDanial/cloc/releases/

+  You no longer need to download this tool.
+It is now part of the project.

 * Build Insight.sln (Visual Studio 2022).
 All output is generated in the Binaries directory.

 # How to use